A first look into the carbon footprint of federated learning: Quantifying CO e emissions

 \subsection{Converting to CO$_2$e emissions}

-Realistically, it is difficult to compute the exact amount of CO$_2$e emitted in a given location since the information regarding the energy grid, \textit{i.e.}, the conversion rate from energy to CO$_2$e, is rarely publicly available \citep{lacoste2019quantifying,hodak2019towards}.
-Therefore, we assume that all datacenters and the edge devices are connected to their local grid directly linked to their physical location.
-Electricity-specific CO$_2$e emission factors are obtained from \citet{brander2011technical}.
-Out of all these conversion factors expressed in \textit{kg CO$_2$e/kWh}, we picked three of the most representative ones: France ($0.0790$), USA ($0.5741$) and China ($0.9746$).
-The estimation methodology provided takes into accounts both transmission and distribution emission factors (\textit{i.e.} energy lost when transmitting and distributing electricity) and the efficiency of heat plants.
+Realistically, it is challenging to compute the exact amount of CO$_2$e emitted in a given location since the information regarding the energy grid, \textit{i.e.}, the conversion rate from energy to CO$_2$e, is rarely publicly available \citep{lacoste2019quantifying,hodak2019towards}.
+Therefore, we assume that all data centers and the edge devices are connected to their local grid directly linked to their physical location.
+Electricity-specific CO$_2$e emission factors are obtained from official governmental websites and reports.
+Out of all these conversion factors expressed in \textit{kg CO$_2$e/kWh}, we picked three of the most representative ones averages over a one year-period: Australia ($0.656$)\footnote{source:\url{https://www.climate-transparency.org/countries/asia/australia}}, the United Kingdom ($0.281$) \footnote{source:\url{https://www.climate-transparency.org/countries/europe/the-united-kingdom}} and France ($0.054$)\footnote{source:\url{https://www.climate-transparency.org/countries/europe/france}}.
+The estimation methodology provided takes into accounts both transmission and distribution emission factors (\textit{i.e.} energy lost when transmitting and distributing electricity) and the efficiency of power plants.
 As expected, countries relying on carbon-efficient productions are able to lower their corresponding emission factor (\textit{e.g.} France, Canada).
+A heatmap demonstrating different levels of conversion rates in various countries can be found in Fig. \ref{figheatmap}.

-Therefore, the total amount of CO$_2$e emitted in kilograms for federated learning ($E_{FL}$) and centralized training ($E_{center}$) obtained from Eq. \ref{eq:energy_fl}, \ref{eq:energy_ct} and \ref{eq:network} are:
+Therefore, the total amount of CO$_2$e emitted in kilograms for FL ($E_{FL}$) and centralized training ($E_{center}$) obtained from Eq. \ref{eqenergy_fl}, \ref{eqenergy_ct} and \ref{eqnetwork} are:

+where $c_{rate}$ is the conversion rate factor.
+It is worth noticing that when dealing with non-IID partitions, the total training energy consumption ($\operatorname{T}(e,N,R)$) and energy for communication cost ($\operatorname{C}(e,N,R)$) will often be larger than IID partitions, as it usually requires larger number of communication rounds to reach certain model performance \cite{karimireddy2020scaffold,zhao2018federated}, and it is also shown in our experiments later in Section \ref{secexp}.
+In general, $c_{rate}$ will depend on the physical location of the hardware where the training takes place, and it is possible that $c_{rate}$ is not unique across the FL settings as clients can be scattered around the globe.
+We will need to adjust the $c_{rate}$ for each client based on their physical locations.
+In our experiments, we assume that all FL clients are located at the same physical locations for ease of comparison.